Skip to content

 Quickstart

-Let's get you up-and-running with Electric and real-time sync of your Postgres data.
+Let's get you up-and-running with Electric and start syncing data out of Postgres in real-time.

 First we'll setup Electric and show you how to use the low-level HTTP API directly.
 Then we'll create a simple React app using our higher-level React hooks.